-Get help through the Legal Advice Line (LAL), a free legal hotline available to qualified low-income residents living in the Bay Area.
-The LAL provides counsel and advice in all languages on a range of civil legal issues.
+Get help through the Legal Advice Line, a free legal hotline available to qualified low-income residents living in the Bay Area.
+The Legal Advice Line provides counsel and advice in all languages on a range of civil legal issues.
 Attorneys may give a caller legal advice, schedule eligible clients for an appointment in a neighborhood office, or provide the caller with a helpful referral to other social services organizations, when appropriate.

 The Legal Advice Line answers over 1,500 calls each month.
 If you are calling for legal help, you may have to wait for your call to be answered.
-Please be patient.
-Our attorneys are working hard to try to answer all of the calls we receive.
-We encourage callers to choose our automated call back system.
-You will receive a call back from one of our attorneys before the end of the business day.
+Please be patient; our attorneys are working hard to try to answer all of the calls we receive.

 Note: Bay Area Legal Aid’s attorneys and paralegals help people with civil legal problems.
 We do not provide help with criminal matters.
 For help with a criminal matter, please contact your local Public Defender’s office or bar association.

-If you are experiencing an emergency, please call 9-1-1.
+If you are experiencing an emergency, call 9-1-1.

 California Relay Service: Dial 711 or from TTY dial 1-800-735-2929 or visit California Relay Service for more information.

 County not listed?
-Visit LawHelpCalifornia.org to find your local legal aid.
+Visit www.LawHelpCA.org to find your local legal aid.